github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

    ![The prebuild trigger options](/assets/images/help/codespaces/prebuilds-triggers.png)

-1. Select **Reduce prebuild available to only specific regions** if you only want your prebuilt image available to certain regions, then select which regions you want it available in.
-Developers must be located in a region you select to be able to create codespaces from a prebuild.
+1. Select **Reduce prebuild available to only specific regions** to limit access to your prebuilt image, then select which regions you want it available in.
+Developers can only create codespaces from a prebuild if they are located in a region you select.
 By default, your prebuilt image is available to all regions where codespaces is available and storage costs apply for each region.

    ![The region selection options](/assets/images/help/codespaces/prebuilds-regions.png)